 Carbon steel Mora knives are a great option for many use cases.
 With Carbon steel, the knife can rust more easily than Stainless steel knives or laminated steel knives.
 They require a bit of maintenance after every use because of that.

 It is because of that they are most suited for use in dryer environments and uses.
 It is true that a lot of the problems can be solved with just a bit of regular wiping and oiling.
-Except for when you in saltwater or humid climate.
+Except for when you are in salt water or a humid climate.
 Then a stainless steel version of the Mora knives is the better option.

-Carbon steel has the big advantage that its easier to sharpen than the other steel types.
+Carbon steel has the big advantage that it’s easier to sharpen than the other steel types.
 And the edge tends to roll rather than chip.
 Which is way easier to restore than a chipped cutting edge.
 Chipping or rolling of a blade happens when you accidentally cut something you shouldn’t have.
 Like a nail in a piece of wood.
-A rock in the earth or just the wrong spot in a aluminium can.
-A carbon steel knife can often be brought back with little sharpening.
+A rock in the earth or just the wrong spot in an aluminum can.
+A carbon steel knife can often be brought back with a little sharpening.

 Stainless steel Mora knives